isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/real-time-import.md

 }
 ```

+Be sure to save the ID provided in the response above for future streaming ingestion calls (the Postman collection will save this for you in the CONNECTION_ID environment variable).

 ## Stream Profile Data to AEP

 For this section, use Postman call folders: 3: Real-time import, 3a: Real-time import for PROFILE data.